 By the end of the institute, you will be able to:

-- Apply of the process of Backwards Design to build a course in which goals, assignments, and instruction are integrated and aligned
+- Apply the process of Backwards Design to build a course in which goals, assignments, and instruction are integrated and aligned.

 The institute will consist of large- and small-group sessions, and 1:1 consultations with Koehler Center staff as requested.
 You will leave the institute with a sound course structure, the beginnings of relevant materials, and a peer-reviewed draft of a syllabus.